hugohow/42-work/README.md

 | [Drivers and Interrupts](/projects/libft-asm) | Unix | Drivers and Interrupts | T3 | C |:construction_worker: |
 | [Filesystem](/projects/Filesystem) | Unix | Filesystem | T3 | C |:construction_worker: |

-Not verified, don't use it in prod :relieved:
+Verified but don't use it in prod :relieved:

 ## Tests
 - Peer to peer evaluations